tonyyates/connect-assets-eco/README.md

 npm install stylus
 npm install less
 npm install node-sass
-npm install haml-coffee
 npm install jade
 npm install ejs
 ```

-No need to install eco though as it's a dependency, if you don't need it then I would use connect-assets and not bother with this implementation

 Then add this line to your app's configuration: